Contracting to Buy

-I put all of the offer documents into a tidy ERA Shields folder along with my business card and your earnest money check.
-Earnest money—usually in the form of a personal or cashier’s check—is customarily 1 to 3% of purchase price (can be as little as $500 or as much as $50,000).
-This money represents your sincerity in the attempt to purchase and is totally refundable if the offer is not accepted.
+I will put all of the offer documents together and send them to the listing agent and make a follow up call to ensure receipt and to answer any questions, this is also the time for me to support the terms of the offer.
+I then discuss the earnest money as it represents your sincerity in the attempt to purchase, don’t worry, it is totally refundable if the offer is not accepted.
 Earnest money is negotiable and is an important first impression made to the seller.
 The amount deposited is kept in an escrow account of the listing real-estate company and not turned over to the seller.
 Occasionally, earnest money is deposited with the title company, this will be done as stated in the dates and deadlines in the contract.

 Many offers are not accepted.
 Very few are rejected.
 Most offers that are not accepted are okay with the seller—with the exception of a few details.
 If the few details are sticking points, the seller will propose changes to the offer using a formal counterproposal.
 These could be small issues such as a title deadline or payment of a homeowner’s association fee.
 They could also be larger such as a different month for a closing deadline, a need to rent the property back from the buyer or a request for a higher purchase price.
 Any changes to the original contract go into a written counterproposal in which the seller provides you with a timeline for accepting their modifications.
 If you do, there is a contract.
 If not, there is not a contract.